-Getting to Pembroke

-Pembroke College is located on Pembroke Square just off St Aldates in central Oxford.
+Getting to Pembroke Pembroke College is located on Pembroke Square just off St Aldates in central Oxford.
 Oxford has excellent road and rail links, and is not far from major airports.

-Pembroke College St Aldates Oxford OX1 1DW

-For detailed accessibility information please visit:
+Pembroke College St Aldates Oxford OX1 1DW For detailed accessibility information please visit: www.admin.ox.ac.uk/access/ colleges/pembroke/ By Rail

-Oxford Station is well-connected by rail to

-most major UK cities.
-For information on

-train times and operators, please consult the National Rail website.
-From Oxford

-Station it is a 10 minute walk to Pembroke

-College.
-There is a good taxi service from

-the station, and numerous buses go to St

-Aldates (the road closest to College).
+Oxford Station is well-connected by rail to most major UK cities.
+For information on train times and operators, please consult the National Rail website.
+Form Oxford Station it is a 10 minute walk to Pembroke College.
+There is a good taxi service from the station, and numerous buses go to St Aldates (the road closest to College).
+By Coach/Bus aar Tra There are excellent and frequent coach services (the Oxford Tube, and the X90) from central London to Oxford.
+The Oxford Tube runs 24 hours a day, and stops outside St Aldates when coming from London.
+Pembroke College is just across the street.